Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 At this point we'll need to give `Idle` its own nested state machine.

-I'll call the initial state `WaitingToSelect` seeing as that's what it does, and `Idle` is already taken.
+I'll call the initial state `WaitingToSelect` seeing as that's what it does...
+Plus `Idle` is already taken.

 ```rust
 // demo/src/modes/idle.rs